doppar/docs/3.x/collections.md

 `flatten()` works only on nested arrays or array-like structures.
 If you store objects with nested collections or models, flattening won't traverse inside them unless they are cast to arrays first.

 ## `pluck()` with `flatten()` and `unique()`
 The combination of `pluck()`, `flatten()`, and `unique()` allows you to efficiently extract and deduplicate deeply nested data structures within a collection.
-This is particularly useful when working with `Eloquent relationships` or nested arrays, such as retrieving a list of unique post titles from a collection of users, each having multiple posts.
+This is particularly useful when working with `Entity relationships` or nested arrays, such as retrieving a list of unique post titles from a collection of users, each having multiple posts.

 ##### Example
 ```php